 None of that made a damn bit of difference to the band, of course, since they were busy riding a wave of new-found mainstream acceptance -- taking over MTV and radio, receiving multi-platinum sales awards all over the world, racking up a couple of Grammy awards, and cultivating an entirely new set of fans.
 They could easily afford to lose me.

 In spite of my reduced fanaticism, I still attended two shows on the Black Album tour.
 They were both great gigs, of course, and I even remember thinking to myself at the 2nd show, "Twice on this tour and I don't even like the album?
 Nah, I'm not a fanboy."

 It took many years, but time eventually cooled my initial hatred of the Black Album.
 If pressed, I will admit that I actually like some of it nowadays, though I don't need to hear the overplayed "Enter Sandman" or "Nothing Else Matters" ever again.

-While revisiting the album recently, I found that many of Metallica's deep cuts (i.e. the ones that weren't released as singles) hold up quite well, like "Holier Than Thou" and "Through the Never."
+While revisiting the album recently, I found that many of Metallica's deep cuts (i.e. the ones that weren't released as singles) actually hold up quite well, like "Holier Than Thou" and "Through the Never."
 Hell, the entire back half of the album is pretty deadly, from "Of Wolf and Man" all the way through to the closing "Struggle Within."
 Who knew?
 Certainly not 21 year old me.

-Besides, if I'd known that even more controversial releases like Load, Reload, St. Anger, and Lulu would be coming down the pike in the future, I probably would have been way more charitable to the Black Album in 1991!
+Besides, if I'd known that even more controversial releases like Load, Reload, St. Anger, and Lulu would be coming down the pike in the future, I probably would have been much more charitable to the Black Album in 1991!

 © 2021 Keith Abt